shonsirsha/chimp_backend/README.md

    2. `{"msg": "invalid_credentials"}` - when credentials does not exist in the db
    3. (if data validation is violated) Object containing array of error object(s) `{errors: [errorObject0, errorObject1]}` where `errorObject` has a property of `msg` defined <a href="#signInDV">above</a> in the **Data Validation** sub-section..

-      The number of `errorObject` depends on how many data validation is present & how many is violated.
+      The number of `errorObject` depends on how many data validations are present & how many are violated.

 3. `/new-access-token` - `POST` | **PRIVATE** | **GETTING NEW ACCESS TOKEN | This is the 'refresh token' endpoint**